pdavis327/local-rag-chatbot/README.md

 # Local RAG Chatbot App

 This is a simple open-source local RAG (Retrieval-Augmented Generation) chatbot application.
 It utilizes LangChain, Chroma for the vector database, and Ollama for the LLM (Large Language Model).
-The repository includes a pre-loaded Chroma vector database with example documents and functionality to embed and store documents in a new Chroma database collection.
+The repository includes example PDF documents, and the functionality to embed and store documents in a new Chroma database collection.

 ## Getting Started